 Elizabeth is originally from Georgia, but she eventually settled in Hampton, VA with her husband, stepdaughter, and young son.
 She has a Bachelor's in English from the University of Georgia and has held many varying titles such as archivist, teacher, manager, and administrative assistant.
 In all her jobs, Elizabeth's passion has been making a positive difference in people’s lives.
 She is excited to be a part of the Moms In Motion team so that she can make a difference in helping other get the services they need to live a more complete and happy life.

 Jacqueline resides in Round Hill, VA with her husband, three dogs, and extended family.
 She has worked in the human service field for many years.
 When she’s not working, she enjoys crafting, hiking, being outdoors, spoiling her nieces and nephews, and spending time with her family and friends.
 Jacqueline holds a B.S. in Psychology from Shenandoah University.
-In 2013, she graduated from University of Phoenix where she obtained her Master's of Arts in Specifically designed instruction, at no cost to the parents, to meet the unique needs of a child with a disability..
+In 2013, she graduated from University of Phoenix where she obtained her Master's of Arts in Special Education.
 Jacqueline worked in the world of special needs for several years as a direct care worker, teacher’s assistant, and teacher where she developed a passion for working with individuals with diverse disabilities.
 Jacqueline believes that every child or adult deserves the opportunity to have a great quality of life.
 She believes that having a cohesive group of individuals working for a great cause will have a great outcome.

 Jamie was born and raised in California, but now resides in Michigan.
 She has a daughter, Alexis, and two stepchildren, Michael and Makayla.
 In the past, Jamie has worked closely with the aging, helping them obtain the services that they deserve.
 She loves being able to help people in need.
 She is very excited to start this new chapter in her life by joining the Moms In Motion team.